steedos/project-management-app/README_en.md

   2. Install dependent packages
   3. Running project
   4. Using browser access `http://127.0.0.1:5000/`    For the first time, the database is empty.
 You need to register an account and choose to create an enterprise.

+## Keep in Contact

+If you have any questions or want to talk to other users of Steedos Platform , please jump to GitHub for discussion [Click to Discuss](https://github.com/steedos/steedos-platform/discussions) or [Join me on Slack-it's a faster,simpler way to work](https://join.slack.com/t/steedos/shared_invite/zt-jq7eupr9-cgKrUOyWb1zymniRzhH4jg).